Teaching Innovation Grants

 This internal grants program is offered annually, typically with a February deadline.
 The overall goal is to enrich learning experiences for students and foster a climate of teaching innovation by supporting WPI educators to seed new initiatives in undergraduate and graduate education that meet identifiable needs at WPI.
 The Morgan Teaching and Learning Center, the Office of Undergraduate Studies, the Academic Technology Center (ATC), and the Educational Development Council (EDC) provide about $150,000 in funding to three types of grants aimed at supporting innovation in undergraduate and graduate education.

-Teaching Innovation Grant Info
+Teaching Innovation Grant Information

-- Professional Learning Community Grants: Previously called Faculty Learning Communities, a Professional Learning Community (PLC) is a group of WPI community members from multiple disciplines engaging in collegial inquiry, action, and collective learning around a central theme in the area of pedagogical development or educational development and innovation.
+1. Professional Learning Community Grants: A Professional Learning Community (PLC) is a group of WPI community members from multiple disciplines engaging in collegial inquiry, action, and collective learning around a central theme in the area of pedagogical development or educational development and innovation.
 These grants are awarded by the EDC, ATC, and Morgan Center.
-Two PLC formation mechanisms are possible:
+EDC-formed: People apply as individuals for a particular PLC theme, and the review committee selects a diverse group from among the applicants.

 This program does not fund routine updating or renewal of courses, curricula, or teaching methods.